comp324project/website/README.md

 See notes below for update messages.

+#### 📍 Alex, 02-23
+Worked on css file, changing the background color and font styles.
+I think we should maybe reorganize the page and have things be more centered, but that's just an idea.

 #### 📍 Adrian, 02-19
 I began working on the data store.
 There's a new folder for the cleaned data (csv and .py file).